MapColonies/openapi-helpers/README.md

 The package provides a unified CLI for generating TypeScript types and error classes from OpenAPI specifications.
 All code generation is now performed using the `generate` command, which supports subcommands for types and errors.

+#### CLI Arguments Reference

+**Positional Arguments:**
+For both `generate types` and `generate errors` commands, the positional arguments are:

+- `<openapi-file>`: Path to the OpenAPI YAML or JSON file to use as the source schema.
+- `<output-file>`: Path to the file where the generated code will be written.

+These arguments are required and must be provided in the order shown.

+**Optional Arguments:**

+For `generate types`:
+- `-f, --format`: Format the generated types using Prettier
+- `-t, --add-typed-request-handler`: Add the TypedRequestHandler type to the generated types

+For `generate errors`:
+- `-f, --format`: Format the generated code using Prettier
+- `-e, --errors-output <all|map|classes>`: Specify what to generate (default: all)
+  - `all`: generate both error classes and error code mapping
+  - `map`: generate only the error code mapping
+  - `classes`: generate only the error classes

 ### Generate Types

 Generate TypeScript types from an OpenAPI schema: